 Farm Real Estate Values

-Figure A shows farm real estate values for Massachusetts and the other New England states.
+Figure 9.1 shows farm real estate values for Massachusetts and the other New England states.
 New England has some of the highest farm real estate values in the country.
-Massachusetts farmland was worth $11,600 per acre in 2010, third in the nation to Rhode Island ($13,600 per acre) and New Jersey ($13,100 per acre).
-It is just ahead of Connecticut ($11,500 per acre).
-Massachusetts farmland values grew at an annual rate of 8.7 percent from 1990 through 2010.
-Connecticut and Rhode Island farm real estate values have grown annually by 7.7 and 9.1 percent since 1998, respectively.
-For the same period, growth rates have been 6.7 percent in Vermont , 9.2 percent in New Hampshire and 5.6 percent in Maine .
-Delaware and Maryland farm real estate values are rapidly approaching those of southern New England .
-Since 1998, Delaware and Maryland farmland values have grown at 17.4 percent and 10.5 percent, respectively.
+Massachusetts farmland was worth $10,800 per acre in 2017, fourth in the nation to Rhode Island ($14,900 per acre) and Connecticut ($12,100 per acre).
+The next highest farm real estate values are in New Jersey ($13,400 per acre) and California ($8,970 per acre).
+Massachusetts farmland values grew at an annual rate of 5.2 percent from 1995 through 2017.
+Connecticut and Rhode Island farm real estate values have grown annually by 4.7 and 5.9 percent since 1995, respectively.
+For the same period, growth rates have been 6.3 percent in Vermont, 5.3 percent in New Hampshire and 5 percent in Maine.

-As reflected in Figure B, Table 1 shows that states in the Northeast have the highest average farm real estate values in the country.
-High real estate values extend from the southern New England states into the Mid-Atlantic region including New Jersey , Delaware , Maryland , and Pennsylvania .
-Also on the top ten list were Florida and California.
-The value of farm real estate is strongly associated with population density.
-In fact, eight of the states in Table 1 are among the top ten states in terms of population density, while the other two come very close (based on the 2000 Census).
+Table 1 shows that, while the average farm real estate value is no longer the highest, individual states in the Northeast have the highest farm real estate values in the country.
+High real estate values extend from the southern New England states into the Mid-Atlantic region including New Jersey, Delaware, and Maryland.
+Also on the top ten list were three Corn Belt states (Illinois, Indiana, and Iowa) and California.

 Source: Figures were constructed using data from the USDA Economic Research Service